The 7 Step Guitar Riff Workout Part 1

 The 7 Step Guitar Riff Workout

-For the purpose of todays lesson, I am going to use a very simple riff.
-I want you to stay focused on the process, not so much the riff.
-This is why I’ve kept it simple.
+For today's lesson, I am going to use a very simple riff.
+I want you to stay focused on the process, not so much on the riff.

 Once familiar with the workout you can take more involved riffs through it.